I can find the blog using the URL - but my visitor log shows nobody is reading the blog!and

 - You have to get the blog indexed.

-- You have to get the blog indexed, in searches where people actually read.
+- You have to get the blog indexed, in searches which people actually use, when searching for blogs to read.

-- You have to get the blog indexed, with good position, in searches where people actually read.
+- You have to get the blog indexed, with good position, in searches which people actually use, when searching for blogs to read.

-If you want new viewers, you need to get the blog indexed, appearing in a search engine results page that people (besides you) are using - and appearing in a good position on that page.
-Examine the observations, referencing SERP Page One, from Click Distribution & Percentages by SERP Rank.
+If you want new viewers, you need to get the blog indexed, appearing in a search engine results page (*SERP") that people (besides you) are using - and appearing in a good position on that page.

 Position #2: 15.69% of all clicks